 The Domain Name Server function resolves logical GSN names to GSN addresses.
-This function is standard Internet functionality according to RFC 1034 [43], which allows to resolve any name for GSNs and other GPRS nodes within the packet domain PLMNGPRS backbone networks.
+This function is standard Internet functionality according to RFC 1034 [43], which allows to resolve any name for GSNs and other GPRS nodes within the GPRS backbone networks.